-in the dental training program.

-2 Oral presentation at the

-Dental Seminar and Consultation for Japanese Residents

-The second Dental Seminar and Consultation was held for the students of the Thai Japanese Association School in Bangkok and their parents or guardians, on September 8, 2013.
+1 Students who participated in the dental training program 2 Oral presentation at the 3 The TMDU staff and JDAT members who participated in the dental seminar and consultation project.
+Dental Seminar and Consultation for Japanese Residents The second Dental Seminar and Consultation was held for the students of the Thai Japanese Association School in Bangkok and their parents or guardians, on September 8, 2013.
 It was managed by the CU-TMDU Center and TMDU International Exchange Center, with support from the Thai Japanese Association School and Japan Dental Alumni of Thailand (JDAT).
 In the seminars, nine TMDU dental faculty staff gave lectures and offered individual dental consultations.
 Each consultation was carried out by a two-person team, consisting of a member from the TMDU Faculty of Dentistry and a Japanese-speaking Thai dentist (JDAT member) with the same specialty.
 They provided up-todate information and advice on treatment in Japan and Thailand.
 Continuing these kinds of activities and expanding the amount of information available to Japanese living in Thailand must be important for future dentistry.

-Oral Health Education for Pre-School Children at a Kindergarten

-On September 9, 2013, TMDU dental students went to Bangkok to participate in an overseas

-TMDU students prepared oral health education materials for pre-school children

-- 1. Dr. Zuisei Kanno (Orthodontics) Learn about teeth alignment - orthodontic treatment for children in a growth period -' - 2.
+Oral Health Education for Pre-School Children at a Kindergarten On September 9, 2013, TMDU dental students went to Bangkok to participate in an overseas attend the kindergarten, and this was the second time to hold this project.
+The TMDU students broke into teams to give instructions on the importance of tooth-brushing, good nutrition and hand washing to each age group.
+They also provided toothbrushes from Japan to each child, along with posters illustrating proper tooth brushing techniques and a tooth-brushing calendar that the students made by themselves.
+These are the health support activities offered by the CU-TMDU Center for Japanese residents in exchange program, gave instructions pre-school children (3-5 years old) at Rainbow Kindergarten on how to brush their teeth and maintain oral hv- Many children of Japanese expats in Thailand The Second Dental Seminar and Consultation - 1.
+Dr. Zuisei Kanno (Orthodontics) Learn about teeth alignment-orthodontic treatment for children in a growth period - - 2.
 Dr. Haruko Fujita (Pediatric Dentistry) "How to prevent dental caries?
 When are deciduous teeth replaced by permanent teeth?' - 3.
-Dr. Tomonari Suda (Periodontics) "Periodontal diseases and treatments - maintaining your gums healthy- - 4.
+Dr. Tomonari Suda (Periodontics) "Periodontal diseases and treatments-maintaining your gums healthy- - 4.
 Dr. Shinji Kuroda (Dental Implant Clinic) "Dental implant prostheses - artificial teeth alternative to the missing teeth - - 5.
-Dr. Norihisa Higashihori (Orthodontics) Learn about teeth alignment - orthodontic treatment for children in a growth period -' - 6.
-Dr. Yoshiaki Ono (Pediatric Dentistry) "How to prepare your children to cooperate well in a dental visit" - 7.
+Dr. Norihisa Higashihori (Orthodontics) "Learn about teeth alignment-orthodontic treatment for children in a growth period -" - 6.
+Dr. Yoshiaki Ono (Pediatric Dentistry) "How to prepare your children to cooperate well in - 7.
 Dr. Yasuyuki Michi (Maxillofacial Surgery) "Why wisdom teeth should be extracted?" - 8.
-Dr. Naoko Seki (Operative Dentistry) 'Tooth Whitening - 9.
-Dr. Yuji Fukui (Prosthodontics) 'Bruxism, metal - free dental treatment"
+Dr. Naoko Seki (Operative Dentistry) "Tooth Whitening" - 9.
+Dr. Yuii Fukui (Prosthodontics) "Bruxism, metal-free dental treatment"